awsdocs/aws-opsworks-user-guide/doc_source/best-practices-packaging-cookbooks-locally.md

 # Packaging Cookbook Dependencies Locally<a name="best-practices-packaging-cookbooks-locally"></a>

 You can use Berkshelf to package your cookbook dependencies locally, upload the package to Amazon S3, and modify your stack to use the package on Amazon S3 as a cookbook source\.
+Content delivered to Amazon S3 buckets might contain customer content\.
+For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.

 The following walkthroughs describe how to pre\-package your cookbooks and their dependencies into a \.zip file, and then use the \.zip file as your cookbook source for Linux instances in AWS OpsWorks Stacks\.
 The first walkthrough describes how to package one cookbook\.
 The second walkthrough describes how to package multiple cookbooks\.